| return to the project page

 Supplies

-Supplies are those expendable things which do not become part of the finished product, but that are used to complete it.
+Supplies are those expendable things which do not become parts of the finished product, but that are used to complete it.
 Examples of supplies are sandpaper, trash bags, posters, gasoline, pens, markers, paper, paint rollers, drop cloths, etc. Provide a list of all supplies you will need and where you will get them.
 Since supplies cannot normally be reused, you need to either buy them or have them donated.
-You cannot 'borrow' something which you cannot return.
+You cannot 'borrow' something that you cannot return.
 You may choose to combine the materials and supplies into one list (see above); but label it as such.

 Tools

 Tools are those items used to aid in making the work easier, or even make it possible to do at all.
 Tools are not used up and should be saved and used again and again.
 Examples of tools are hammers, shovels, tractors, or saws.
-Provide a list of all tools required to work the project, don't take for granted that required equipment will just appear when you need it.
+Provide a list of all tools required to work the project; don't take for granted that required equipment will just appear when you need it.
 Be very specific (e.g. number of hammers, type of shovels, type/size of paint brushes, etc.).
 Tell how those tools will be obtained.
 If you must purchase tools, include them in the financial plan.
 You should be able to borrow most tools from the people who are working on the project or from someone else.
 Try not to spend much money on tools since they are expensive but not part of the finished product.
 If you must buy tools, discuss what is going to be done with them after your project is complete.
 Are you going to keep them, give them to the troop or other organization, or maybe to the organization who is funding the project?

 The Tools table may look something like this: